 It is difficult to know how common gender dysphoria is.
 The number of people who attend gender identity clinics is likely to be a small proportion of people who have sex or gender issues.
 Many will keep quiet about the way they feel, so the true numbers are difficult to count.
-It is thought that as many as one in a hundred people may have issues relating to their sex or gender.
-Over 7,500 people have undergone sex-changing operations in the UK.
-Around 130,000 people have changed the gender they identify themselves as since the NHS began.
+It is thought that about one in a hundred people may have issues relating to their sex or gender.

 What is the cause of gender dysphoria?

-It is not yet known what causes gender dysphoria.
+It is not known what causes gender dysphoria.
 It is likely to be a combination of a number of factors.
-This includes the genes you inherit, your hormones, your brain structure, and the environment and culture you grow up in.

 What are the problems associated with gender dysphoria?